unitedastronomer/miscellaneous-hackintosh-guides/SSDT_USB_Mapping/README.md

 ## Background
 #### 1. The `_UPC` Method
 Every port in DSDT (or SSDT) has a `_UPC` method. `_UPC` needs this `Package` of four data.
-This package to tells if port is active, and its type.
+This package tells if port is active, and its type.
 In my case, the package is within `UPCP`.
 Yours might be named differently, but the structure may look like this.

 ```asl
 Device (HS01) // The USB Port